 - The employer is interested in and committed to hiring an international student or recent graduate for an internship.

-- The employer must be an official employer with a business ID – the employer can be an organisation, foundation, association or company operating in Helsinki.
+- The employer must be an official employer with a business ID and must be an organization, foundation, association or company operating in Helsinki.
+Freelancers or solo entrepreneurs are not eligible to apply.

 - The employer can be found in the pre-payment register.